surveyjs/survey-library/docs/get-started-react.md

 ## Handle Form Completion

-After a respondent submits a form, the results are available within the [onComplete](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event handler.
-In real-world applications, you should send the results to a server where they will be stored in a database and processed:
+After a respondent submits a form, the results are available within the [`onComplete`](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event handler.
+In real-world applications, you should send the results to a server where they will be stored in a database and processed.
+If your application has a user identification system, you can add the user ID to the survey results before sending them to the server:

 ```js
 import { useCallback } from 'react';